ME-ICA/tedana/docs/considerations.rst

 If one increases acceleration, it is worth doing an empirical comparison to make sure there isn't a non-trivial loss in SNR or an increase of artifacts.

-Weighted Averaging may lead to an increase in SNR
+Weighted averaging may lead to an increase in SNR
 -------------------------------------------------
 Multiple studies have shown that a weighted average of the echoes to optimize T2* weighting, sometimes called "optimally combined,"